tamim-el/dsokr/README.md

 ### 4) Ensemble
 Repeat step 3) with different hyper-parameters, such as the output sketcher, random seed or even the output kernel type.

+## Acknowledgments
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
+Neither the European Union nor the granting authority can be held responsible for them.
+This project has received funding from the European Union’s Horizon Europe research and innovation programme under grant agreement 101120237 (ELIAS), the Télécom Paris research chair on Data Science and Artificial Intelligence for Digitalized Industry and Services (DSAIDIS) and the PEPR-IA through the project FOUNDRY.

 ## Cite

 If you use this code, please cite the corresponding work: